Docs

 EmailBranded notification sent to eligible customers

-BothEmail + widget banner (default)
+BothEmail + surface banner (default)

 2. Review recipients

-The dialog lists every customer eligible for notification — those who submitted via widget with an email on file.
+The dialog lists every customer eligible for notification — those whose email is on file from any feedback source (widget, CSV, manual entry, API).
 Each shows their email, name (if available) and a feedback snippet.
 Uncheck any recipient to skip them individually.
+Click Skip to send nothing and keep the spec as Shipped without notifying anyone.

 3. Customise the email

 Notification emails use your workspace branding: company name, logo URL, accent colour, footer text and sender display name.
-Configure in Settings → Integrations → Widget → Notification branding.
+Configure in Settings → Integrations → Surface → Notification branding.
 Without custom branding, Circuit's default styling applies.

 4. Status changes to Shared

+After sending, the spec moves to Shared — the final stage in the pipeline.
+Shared means the feature shipped and customers were notified.
 A ship memory is recorded at this point: theme, volume and customer segment at time of ship.
 This is what Circuit learns from over time.
+New feedback arriving on the same theme after a spec is shared feeds into a V2 of the spec.

 Can't find what you're looking for?